 For information about the External Accessory framework, read External Accessory Programming Topics.

 If there is a problem enabling an app service, an error message appears in that area of the project editor under Steps.
 After reading the error message, click Fix Issue to repair the problem.
-If you have a development certificate and for iOS apps, an iOS device chosen from the Scheme toolbar menu, Xcode creates your team provisioning profile for you.
+If you have a development certificate and for iOS, tvOS, and watchOS apps, a device chosen from the Scheme toolbar menu, Xcode creates your team provisioning profile for you.

-In this chapter, you learned how to configure app services in Xcode and, in some cases, in Member Center and iTunes Connect.
+In this chapter, you learned how to configure app services in Xcode and, in some cases, in your developer account and iTunes Connect.